 As an actress, Hayes has worked Off-Broadway, in regional theatres, film and commercials.
 Her films include the award-winning Topeka, and a leading role in Uncertain, TX which premiered at the Austin Film Festival in 2011.
-In the DFW area she has especially enjoyed performing in Buried Child at Kitchen Dog Theater, the title role in Always, Patsy Cline and Aunt Eller in Oklahoma! for Casa Manana at Bass Hall.
+In the Dallas-Fort Worth area she has especially enjoyed playing lead roles in Mothers and Sons for Uptown Players (regional premiere) at the historic Kalita Humphreys Theatre, Buried Child at Kitchen Dog Theater and Aunt Eller in Oklahoma! for Casa Manana at Bass Hall.

-Ms. Hayes is the Co-Managing Director of Theatre Production and an associate professor of acting and directing at the University of North Texas.
-Additionally, she serves as the Administrator for Betty Buckley's Workshops in Fort Worth.
+Ms. Hayes is a Professor of Acting-Directing at the University of North Texas.
+She has also served as Managing Director of Theatre Production there.
+Additionally, Hayes is the Administrator for Betty Buckley's Workshops in Fort Worth.
 She received her BFA in Acting from California Institute of the Arts and her MFA in Directing from Carnegie Mellon University.
-She is a member of the performing artists unions: Society of Stage Directors and Choreographers, AEA, and SAG-AFTRA.
+She is a member of the performing artists unions: Society of Stage Directors and Choreographers, Actors' Equity Association, and SAG-AFTRA.